TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 - Home Assistant URL
 - Lovelace kiosk URL (optional - skip to set up kiosk manually later)
 - MQTT broker host, port, username, and password
-- assistant runtime settings such as OpenAI API key, HA token, wake word model, and realtime model
+- assistant runtime settings such as OpenAI API key, HA token, activation model, and realtime model

 Settings are saved after the first run - re-running the script will pre-fill all prompts with your previous values, so you only need to change what's different.
 MQTT settings are stored in `/etc/smart-display/mqtt.env`, and assistant/runtime settings are stored in `/etc/smart-display/assistant.env`.